lopezm1/salt-scripts/README.md

 Replace $SALT_MASTER_IP with the IP of your salt-master.
 Don't forget to tag your EC2 instance with a "Name" tag.
 Naming is important when it comes to defining salt environments.

 For example:
-_stage-api_
+- _stage-api_
-_stage-www_
+- stage-www_
-_test-api_
+- _test-api_
-_test-www_
+- _test-www_

 These are all great examples of "Name" tags for instances because it allows you to apply salt states by '*www', '*api', 'stage*' or 'test*' or some other combination.

-This is useful when running salt commands.
+This can be extremely useful for defining how you run salt commands.
+This naming convention would allow you to run salt commands in the following way:

 _salt 'stage*' state.show_top_